tacosontitan/Glitter/README.md

 ## Generic Extensions

+There is currently only one *purely* generic extension method available:

 ### `In`

 Returns a value indicating whether a specified search value is present in a given collection of params values: